Slider0007/AI-on-the-edge-device/docs/Troubleshooting/StatusLED_BlinkCodes.md

 An OTA is performed right now.
 Please wait until OTA is completed.
 System is rebooting automatically.
 If system is not coming up, please check serial console output.

 ### `Soft AP started (for remote config)`
 The built-in access point functionality is started to perform initial remote remote setup.
-Further description: [Installtion --> `Section Remote Setup using the built-in Access Point`](https://jomjol.github.io/AI-on-the-edge-device-docs/Installation/)
+Further description: [Installation --> `Section Remote Setup using the built-in Access Point`](https://jomjol.github.io/AI-on-the-edge-device-docs/Installation/)

 ## Source FLASHLIGHT: Flashlight

 ### `LED on when flashlight is on`
 The LED is solid on as long the flashlight is on.
 This feature has lower priority than the other LED codes.
-Whenever another code occurs this feature will be overrided.
+Whenever another code occurs this feature will be overridden.